-We are writing in order to inform you of an incident that may have exposed your sensitive personal information.
-We take the security of your personal information seriously and want to provide you with information and resources you can use to protect your information.
+American European Insurance Group ("AEIG") is a property and casualty insurance company serving several states, primarily in the northeastern part of the United States.
+We are writing to let you know of an incident that may have exposed your personal information and provide you with resources you can use to protect your information.

-What Happened and What Information was Involved:
+What Happened and What Information Was Involved: